nikulkaaa/Applied-ML-group-9/README.md

     python project_name/models/twp_stream_model.py
     ```
 - This includes running k-fold cross validation with k=5 in order to monitor the performcance across different folds to check for overfitting
-- The average performance over all folds when we ran testing restulted in the following metrics:
+- The average performance over all five folds when we ran testing restulted in the following metrics:
     - Mean Accuracy: 0.951
     - Mean F1 Score: 0.951
     - Mean ROC-AUC: 0.987